Ev357/KringleCon_2022_Report/README.md

 - I think so.
 - Answer: `Yes`

-## Windows Event Logs
+### Windows Event Logs
-- This one is little bit harder so i will just say the answers:
+- This one is little bit harder so i will just say the answers, it's good to work with the actual Windows Event Log app.
 1.
 - Answer: `12/24/2022`
 2.